 Hazardous Waste Around Your Home

-Pictured below are some examples of hazardous waste ( Figure below ).
+Figure below shows some examples of hazardous waste.
 Look closely.
 Are any of these examples lurking around your home?

 - Hazardous waste is material that is toxic, chemically active, corrosive, or flammable.